A vast range of destinations are there to be explored so why not take the plunge and travel by yourself!

 History is a big part of Berlin and you can really feel it when you walk around certain parts of Berlin.
 A great way to experience Berlin is to do a free walking tour.
+Many great tickets for attractions can be found through museuly.
 It allows you to learn about this fascinating city and you may make friends as well along the way!
 Visit attractions like the Berlin Wall, Brandenburg Gate, Charlie Checkpoint and allow yourself to soak in the significance that these places hold in history.
 If you’re looking for nightlife, Berlin is one of the best places in Europe to go out.
 Cool and trendy bars, in particular in Kreuzberg and Friedrichshain, are a great way to meet new people.
 The city is full of creative, artistic types and this helps enable social interactions with new people.
 English is spoken widely in Berlin so you won’t have to worry too much about the language barrier!

 Best Destinations for the Solo Traveller – South America

 For the more adventurous solo traveller, Colombia is a great country to visit.
 Solo travellers need to be cautious like all other destinations that they travel to.
 It also helps to learn some Spanish prior to visiting as English is not always commonly spoken.
 Bogota is the capital of Colombia and has some great areas to visit like La Candelaria, the Botero Museum, the Gold Museum, grand old colonial buildings and colourful street art.
 An hour’s flight north of Bogota is Medellín, which is situated in a valley surrounded by the Andes Mountains.
 Places in Medellín worth a visit include Plaza Botero filled with over-sized sculptures and the Botanical Gardens, which is a nice area to wander around by yourself.
 Pueblito Paisa has incredible views of Medellin in the evening and is where you can find locals having a hot drink or eating from a range of street food.